This entry is part 16 of 30 in the series Coast-to-coast: San Francisco to Savannah

 By Simon J. Lau

-Market Hall: Originally built as a market space in the early 19th century, local vendors continue to offer fresh produce, seafood, and goods on the ground floor, while the upper floor served as a venue for community gatherings and events.
+Market Hall, constructed in the early 19th century, has long served as a central gathering place.
+Today, vendors on the ground floor continue to sell fresh produce, seafood, and local goods, while the upper floor once functioned as a venue for community events and meetings.

 When I think of The Citadel, I’m reminded of Kevin Spacey’s character, Frank Underwood, from House of Cards.
 Underwood attended The Sentinel, a fictional military college in South Carolina.
 While The Sentinel is a creation of fiction, some sources suggest it draws inspiration from The Citadel.
 Given how much I loved that show, I just had to drop by and visit this campus.

-As an aside, amidst all the neatly dressed cadets in their uniforms, there I stood in my glow-in-the-dark English Bulldog shirt, a souvenir from Mexico.
+Amid the neatly dressed cadets in their uniforms, I stood in my glow-in-the-dark English Bulldog shirt from Mexico.
 I was clearly out of place, but I loved it.

 Finally, our route from Charleston to Asheville (264 miles or 425 km).